 The project applicant has requested a zoning amendment to modify the parcel's zoning from Multifamily Residential to Planned Community.
 This project was approved by City Council on March 1, 2022 and then approved by the Design Review Board at their May 18, 2022 meeting.
-This project is expected to begin construction in late 2022This project has all necessary approvals and site work has commenced.7 Units are expected to be available for occupancy in 2023.
+This project is expected to begin construction in late 2022, to be available for occupancy in 2023.